sarahevbouan/test_profile_card/README.md

 ```

 2. Open the project
-   You can open the `index.html` file directly in your browser.
+   You can open the `index.html` file directly in your browser and navigate to the other pages from there.

 Or, for live reloading (recommended for development):